European powers say nearing plan to save Iran nuclear pact

 “You don’t have any background in politics.
 You don’t have any background in law.
 You don’t have any background on international treaties,” Rouhani said, addressing Trump.

-“How can a tradesman, a merchant, a building constructor, a tower constructor make judgments about international affairs,” he added referring to Trump’s career as a property developer.
+“How can a tradesman, a merchant, a building constructor, a tower constructor make judgements about international affairs,” he added referring to Trump’s career as a property developer.

 Despite some resistance in Italy because of a series of billion dollar business deals with Iran, most European governments are behind the new diplomatic effort to persuade Trump, although they caution that they do not know if he will back it.